-While it seems that this drink is very popular in North America and other parts of the world, it hasn’t quite caught on in Italy yet.
+While it seems that a caffè americano is very popular in North America and other parts of the world, it hasn’t quite caught on in Italy yet.

-Read on to learn how to make the perfect tasting Americano yourself!
+Read on to learn how to make the perfect tasting americano yourself.

 - 14-18 grams espresso coffee beans

 At a Glance

 Making an americano might seem like you’re just pouring hot water into an espresso, but there is more to the recipe than that (1) – much more, for some coffee lovers.
 And the difference between a caffè americano vs. regular coffee will become clear.

 For your caffè Americano recipe, you will need:

 - An Espresso Machine

 - Espresso Coffee Beans – You can make an Americano with non-espresso beans, but it’s not really an Americano and it won’t taste the same.

 - Coffee scale – Because accuracy is critical.